 Example

 Students who have counted, for example, equivalent parts of a whole can explain that the denominator represents what is being counted (for example, sixths) and the numerator represents how many sixths there are.
 Van de Walle and Folk (2005, p.
-229) raise the interesting point that the terms numerator and denominator are rather learned words that are more in the realm of adults who understand the connection between numeration and numerator and the connection between denomination and denominator.
-He suggests that junior students' knowledge of these terms does not reflect this understanding.
+229) raise the interesting point that the terms numerator and denominator are learned words that are likely better understood by adults who see the connections between numeration and numerator and denomination and denominator.
+They suggest that junior students' knowledge of these terms does not reflect this understanding.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 34-35

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 74.

 Learning Basic Math Facts